Dub-S2ST: Textless Speech-to-Speech Translation for Seamless Dubbing

 Traditional dubbing systems typically employ a cascade of Automated Speech Recognition (ASR)~\cite{amodei2016deep, baevski2020wav2vec, radford2023robust}, Neural Machine Translation (NMT)~\cite{johnson2017google, stahlberg2020neural, fan2021beyond, costa2022no}, and Text-to-Speech (TTS)~\cite{wang2017tacotron, ren2021fastspeech, wang2023neural, tan2024naturalspeech} modules.
 Although these cascaded systems demonstrate promising translation quality, they inherently lose critical speech-related information, such as speaker identity and prosody, due to the intermediate text representations~\cite{swiatkowski2023cross}.
 Moreover, because text lacks precise duration information, these systems struggle to accurately match the duration and speaking pace of the original speech~\cite{sahipjohn2024dubwise}.
 As a result, even with post-processing, the output often remains misaligned or unnatural, limiting their effectiveness for real-world dubbing~\cite{effendi2022duration}.

 To address these limitations, Speech-to-Speech Translation (S2ST) systems~\cite{jia2019translatotron, jia2022translatotron, barrault2025seamless} have emerged and evolved into textless S2ST~\cite{lee2021textless, li2023textless, kim2024textless}, aiming to translate speech directly without intermediate text.
-While recent approaches have achieved translation quality comparable to cascaded systems, most of them lack the ability to control speech duration during translation.
-As a result, the output typically requires post-processing like manual stretching or contracting to adjust the duration to the original speech for dubbing purposes.
+While recent approaches have achieved translation quality comparable to cascaded systems, most of them lack the capability to control speech duration during translation.
+As a result, the output typically requires post-processing like manual stretching or contracting to match the original speech duration for dubbing purposes.
 However, this process can degrade speech quality and lead to unnatural prosody and speaking pace.

 A key challenge underlying this issue lies in the limitations of existing training datasets.
 High-quality dubbing demands not only accurate translation but also faithful preservation of the source speech’s voice characteristics and speaking speed.
 However, it is inherently difficult to construct large-scale datasets containing the same speaker uttering aligned content in multiple languages.
 Consequently, most S2ST datasets rely on synthesized target speech~\cite{jia2022cvss} or web-crawled data~\cite{duquenne2022speechmatrix, barrault2025seamless}, which prioritize linguistic fidelity over speech-related information consistency.
 These datasets tend to exhibit discrepancies in speaker identity and speaking speed, making it challenging for models to learn how to preserve such attributes.
 Despite progress in translation accuracy, existing S2ST models trained on these datasets remain suboptimal for seamless dubbing.